langchain-ai/chat-langchain/README.md

 - **LangChain Agents** - For agent creation with middleware support
 - **Guardrails** - To keep conversations on-topic

+The repo also includes a Next.js frontend in `frontend/` for the public chat UI.

 ## Features

 - **Documentation Search** - Searches official LangChain docs